 Health & Safety policy and organisation for H&S, arrangements, competent advice - corporate and construction related, training and information, individual qualifications and experience, monitoring, audit and review, workforce involvement, accident reporting and enforcement action; follow up investigation, sub-contracting/consulting procedure (if applicable), risk assessment leading to a safe system of work, co-operating with others and co-ordinating your work with that of other contractors and welfare provision.

 Unlike other SSIP Schemes, getting a SMAS Worksafe certificate can take as little as 3 working days and you can have direct contact with the Assessor undertaking the assessment, so if you're stuck on any question, they are there to help.
-Also, unlike other SSIP schemes, SMAS Worksafe have a flat-rate pricing structure, this means that you won't pay more if you have more employees and never be paying more than you should be.
+Also, unlike other SSIP schemes, SMAS Worksafe has a flat-rate pricing structure, this means that you won't pay more if you have more employees and never be paying more than you should be.

 SMAS Worksafe is a national recognised accreditation scheme.